 Recently it has been found that BLER target of 10% works fine in fair conditions but when the radio conditions are bad or good, other BLER targets provide higher gains.
 For instance, if the radio conditions are bad, a BLER target of 10% keeps the MCS very conservative and increasing the BELR target, increases the MCS and it provides higher throughput gains.
 So, such parameters can be tuned if available to get better results.

-So, by increasing BLER target we can get good gain in throughout, whats the cons?
+So, by increasing BLER target we can get good gain in throughput, whats the cons?